-The Vintage Homemade Sweet-&-sour Meatball recipe was huge in the 1950s.
+Crockpot Meatballs in Grape Jelly and Chili Sauce are a classic appetizer for any party or holiday dinner.
+The Vintage Homemade Sweet-&-Sour Meatball recipe was huge in the 1950s with just grape jelly and chili sauce.
 It is served at dinner parties and card parties through the 1960s and then made a resurgent in the 1980s.
-A friend of mine brought this to a dinner party once and I have been continuing revitalizing the vintage sweet-&-sour meatballs ever since.
+A friend of mine brought this to a dinner party once and I have been continuing to revitalize the vintage sweet-and-sour meatballs ever since.

-We have been married 29 years and I have been making this recipe for 29 years.
-I make our homemade Italian meatballs for this recipe that Jim’s mother Grace taught to me when we were first married.
-That way if I need to save some to feed children for dinner I have plenty of meatballs on hand.
+We have been married for 35 years and I have been making this recipe for 35 years.
+I make our homemade Italian meatballs for this recipe that Jim’s mother Grace taught me when we were first married.
+That way if I need to save some to feed the children for dinner I have plenty of meatballs on hand.

 I usually make a double batch of meatballs as they freeze well and they do take a little bit of time to make.
 I have also used frozen meatballs from any big box store and they work just as well.

-The first six months of playing the “shoot them up” PlayStation games, we would have the boys for fun appetizers and around 9 o’clock I would put the girls to bed because I thought the games were too scary.
-Christene and Katie get so disappointed that they didn’t get to watch the games, I soon gave in and let them watch Brian control the controls and the rest of us telling Bryan what to do.
-This was in the late 1990s when the favorites were Resident Evil, Laura Croft ,and Dino crisis.
+During the first six months of playing the “shoot them up” PlayStation games, we would have the boys for fun appetizers and around 9 o’clock I would put the girls to bed because I thought the games were too scary.
+Christene and Katie get so disappointed that they didn’t get to watch the games, I soon gave in and let them watch Brian control the controls, and the rest of us tell Bryan what to do.
+This was in the late 1990s when the favorites were Resident Evil, Laura Croft, and Dino Crisis.

 Along with game night, the sweet-and-sour meatballs were always a big hit at the holidays.
 We had several groups of friends that we made sure around Christmas time we had over for a dinner party and at each of those dinner parties I always had these meatballs as an appetizer when everyone arrived.
 This is an easy favorite as I can make the meatballs ahead of time and freeze them and then just put the grape jelly and chili sauce, frozen homemade meatballs in a crockpot.
 It is a dump it and forget it recipe.